-CDC review identifies public-health guidance authored under Trump administration that downplayed pandemic severity
+CDC identifies public-health guidance from the Trump administration that downplayed pandemic severity

 Schuchat and about 15 to 20 CDC staff members assessed the major guidance to “identify primary documents that needed updating or removal,” the memo said.
 Agency officials had already begun assessing key recommendations related to testing and schools in October, because of concerns from clinicians and others about the need for updates as coronavirus cases surged in the fall, Schuchat said in an interview.

 Regarding testing recommendations alone, the CDC has “36 different testing guidances that descend from one,” Schuchat said.
 The agency is working on a major update, including recommendations for prisons, homeless shelters and other workplaces, the memo said.
-CDC is trying to streamline the process so one major document can cover many circumstances.
+The CDC is trying to streamline the process so one major document can cover many circumstances.

 Not all guidances have been updated to restore information removed for political reasons.
 In May, political appointees delayed the release of and then removed warnings contained in guidance for reopening churches that said that singing in choirs can spread the coronavirus.
 That warning has not been restored.